 In Conclusion

 Pelvic floor dysfunction is a seemingly embarrassing problem that women don’t talk about.
 But, you know what?
-It’s more common than you realize, and there is nothing shameful about it.
+It’s more common than you realize, and nothing is shameful.

 It’s time to get to know your body.
 Recognize symptoms.
-And take control of your own health, starting by building a strong core and pelvic floor.
+And take control of your health by building a strong core and pelvic floor.
 You can do this, ladies!

 Thank you, Rebecca.
 Pass on this information to anyone you know that can benefit from the tips and strategies I am sharing.